varnish/libvmod-memcached/README.rst

 COPYRIGHT
 =========

-This document is licensed under the same license as the libvmod-example project.
-See LICENSE for details.

 * Copyright (c) 2012 Aaron Stone
-* Copyright (c) 2011 Varnish Software
+* See COPYING for copyright holders and descriptions.
+* See LICENSE for full copyright terms.